Fonthill Letter: Chronology

-Helmstan was later caught stealing cattle; leading them from Fonthill (now Ordlafs estate) to his own neighbouring land.
+Helmstan was later caught stealing cattle, leading them from Fonthill (now Ordlafs estate) to his own neighbouring land.
 He was caught, however, after being scratched by a bramble attempting to run away from his pursuer.

 Due to his previous convictions and the substantial evidence against him, Helmstan could no longer avoid conviction and Ordlaf could no longer assist him.
 All his goods were taken and land forfeited.
-This section of the letter raises the question about Helmstan’s status; it is possible that he held a large area of land nearby.
-If this is true, he would have had a more prominent presence in the locality and would have been much more than a petty thief.
+This section of the letter raises the question about Helmstan's status; it is possible that he held a large area of land nearby.
+If this is so he would have had a more prominent presence in the locality and would have been much more than a petty thief.

 This meant that Ordlaf resumed possession of the five hides.
 A general principle of Anglo-Saxon law therefore emerges; that any bookland would pass to the king on forfeiture, while any land held on loan would revert to its rightful owner (although this may not have been universal and other claimants may emerge, thus a motivation for this letter perhaps).

-Helmstan never regained Fonthill but, after Alfred’s death and swearing an oath at his grave, Edward reversed his outlawry and granted him some property.
+Helmstan never regained Fonthill but, after Alfred's death and swearing an oath at his grave, Edward reversed his outlawry and granted him some property.